-Galatians 2:20 is our Wisdom builder this second week of 2017.
+Galatians 2:20 is our Wisdom builder this week.
 This verse reminds me how I am to live daily “by faith in the Son of God” not in myself or the things of this world.
-That requires me to seek to live as “Christ live in me”.
+That requires me to seek to live as “Christ lives in me”.
 I hope you will take time this week to hide this verse in your heart as a reminder to live for Christ daily.

 Welcome to the final post in the ADORE Series: Eternal Peace—